orocos-toolchain/rtt_dot_service/README.md

 # OROCOS dot service

-_This branch is meant to be used in the contex of the rtt_ros integration._
+_This branch is meant to be used in the context of the rtt_ros integration._

 Use the ros2 branch for ROS2-based installations.